jbitencourtdoriatubino-droid/A/README.md

 ## 🧰 how use that ?

 1 the use that framework for
-- wantend make back-end projects
+- what wantend make back-end projects
-- you'll can make distrus, the your framework php
+- you'll can make distrus, the your personal framework php
--
+- and api, the origanl propolse